Freedom of movement in the EU

 Citizens of the new member states are entitled to live in any of the existing member states in order to study or as retired people.
 This right has always been subject to a number of restrictions and these apply in the same way to citizens of the new member states.

-There is complete freedom of movement from 2011 for the 10 member states who joined in 2004.
+Since 2011, there is complete freedom of movement for the 10 member states that joined in 2004.

 Bulgaria and Romania joined the EU on 1 January 2007.
 The transitional arrangements in relation to free movement of workers which applied to them are as follows:

-There will be complete freedom of movement from 2014.
+There will be complete freedom of movement from 2020 for Croatia, which joined in 2013.